dlemstra/Magick.NET/Documentation/ConvertPDF.md

         horizontal.Write("Snakeware.horizontal.png")
     End Using

-    ' Create new image that appends all the pages horizontally Using vertical As IMagickImage = images.AppendVertically()
+    ' Create new image that appends all the pages vertically Using vertical As IMagickImage = images.AppendVertically()
         ' Save result as a png
         vertical.Write("Snakeware.vertical.png")